NORWALK RIVER VALLEY TRAIL:

 For Calf Pasture Beach; Turn left on Cemetery St to Gregory Blvd.
 At the traffic circle follow Cafe Pasture Beach Rd south to the Park entrance after 1.8 miles.
 Parking Fee.

-To Start from Union Park or Mathews Park in Norwalk Section [Southern End];
+To Start from Union Park or Mathews Park in Norwalk [Central Section];

-To Start from the Route 7 commuter lot or Merwin Meadows Park in Wilton [Center Section]; From the junction of Routes 7 & 33 in Wilton head north on Route 7.
-Just before you reach Route 106 (Wolfpit Rd) turn left into the Route 7 commuter lot.
-Continue north on Route 7 another mile and turn left on Route 33 (Ridgefield Rd).
-Take your first right on Lovers Lane and follow to Merwin Meadows Park.
+To Start from the Route 7 commuter lot or Merwin Meadows Park in Wilton for the NRVT; Wilton Center Loops [Southern End] & NRVT; Wilton; Southern Section; North [Northern End]; From the junction of Routes 7 & 33 in Wilton head north on Route 7.
+Just before you reach Route 106 (Wolfpit Rd) turn left into the commuter lot.

 Norwalk Section:

-Starting from Calf Pasture Beach in Norwalk [Southern End]; A sidewalk follows the beach from the pier North to Shady Beach Park.
+Starting from Calf Pasture Beach [Southern End]; A sidewalk follows the beach from the pier North, to Shady Beach Park.
 Sports fields, playground and refreshments.
-Heading out the entrance a BIKE LANE on Calf Pasture Beach Rd takes you north.
+Heading out the entrance a BIKE LANE on Calf Pasture Beach Rd takes you North.
 Pass by Ludlow Park and come to a traffic circle at 0.7 miles.
-Continue north on Gregory Blvd (wide shoulder) to 1st St (no shoulders) and head left.
+Continue North, on Gregory Blvd (wide shoulder) to 1st St (no shoulders) and head left.
 Turn right on Seaview Ave (narrow shoulder) and come to the entrance for Veterans Memorial Park & Marina after 1.4 miles.
-Enter the park and follow the park road south past multiple parking lots.
-When the road turns right, head left where you'll pick up a paved trail which follows the Norwalk Harbor's edge along the park.
+Enter the park and follow the park road South, past multiple parking lots.
+When the road turns right, head left where you'll pick up a paved trail which follows the Norwalk Harbor's edge around the park.
 Whenever the trail splits you go either way.
 (Note; the river’s edge trail is in poor shape along here).
-The trail then rejoins the park road heading north past the boat launch and exiting the park onto Route 136.
-Head right via a BIKE LANE to the intersection where you'll find a cross-light, then travel left back along Route 136 (BIKE LANE) past Constitution Park.
+The trail then rejoins the park road heading North, past the boat launch and exiting the park onto Washington St (Route 136).
+Head right, East, via a BIKE LANE to the intersection where you'll find a cross-light, then travel left, West, back along Washington St (BIKE LANE) past Constitution Park.
 Cross the Washington Street Drawbridge over the Norwalk River and come to N Water St after 2.3 miles.
-On your right you'll pick up the paved Norwalk River Valley Trail which quickly becomes a boardwalk as you pass by the Sheffield Island Lighthouse Ferry dock; See: NORWALK SEAPORT ASSOC .
+On your right, North, you'll pick up the paved Norwalk River Valley Trail which quickly becomes a boardwalk as you pass by the Sheffield Island Lighthouse Ferry dock; See: NORWALK SEAPORT ASSOC .
 Lots of informational signs.
-Return to N Water St and continue right on-road (sidewalk available) passing by the IMAX Theatre and traveling underneath the RR bridge.
+Return to N Water St and continue right, on-road (low traffic) traveling underneath the RR bridge.
 Pass by the MARITIME AQUARIUM and turn right.
 This brings you to a nice pergola and promenade overlooking the river at 2.6 miles.
 Great views of the RR swing bridge across the river, which we saw opening to let a tugboat pushing a barge through.
 A Map Board is also located here.
-You pick up the paved Norwalk River Valley Trail again as it follows the river north to the N Water Street parking lot where you'll find a playground and a wooden bridge.
+You pick up the paved Norwalk River Valley Trail again as it follows the river North, to the *N Water Street parking lot where you'll find a playground and a wooden bridge.

 Note; You may take a short detour across the wooden bridge through Oyster Shell Park along the 0.7 mile Oyster Shell Loop Trail.
-Come to the gravel trail and travel right alongside the river, past a fishing and wooden promenade overlooking the river before the trail loops back up a knoll to a wide paved trail.
+Come to the gravel trail and travel right, East, alongside the river, past a fishing and wooden promenade overlooking the river before the trail Loops back, West, up a knoll to a wide paved trail.
 Continue straight through open fields and past many sculptures to another intersection.
-Right continues north out to the Norwalk River Valley Trail.
+Right continues North, out to the Norwalk River Valley Trail.
 Head left to a second intersection.
 Left leads to a brick lined oval overlooking the river.
-Then head right where the trail returns you to the wooden bridge and N Water Street parking lot.
+Then head right where the trail returns you to the wooden bridge and *N Water Street parking lot.

-Note; Just past this trailhead a second trail will take you across the Norwalk River alongside I-95 to the intersection of Hendricks & East Ave.
-Heading left on East Ave, then left into Riverview East will bring you to the northern section of the Norwalk River Esplanade.
-Heading left on Hendricks Ave will bring you to the southern section of the Norwalk River Esplanade.
-The planned Norwalk River Esplanade is a paved trail running along the eastern side of the Norwalk River.
-The trail is currently disjointed and not complete.
+Note; Just past this trailhead, a second trail will take you left, East, across the Norwalk River alongside I-95 to the intersection of Hendricks & East Ave.
+Heading left, West, on Hendricks Ave, will bring you to the Norwalk River Esplanade.
+The Norwalk River Esplanade is a paved trail running North-South, along the Eastern Side of the Norwalk River.
+The Norwalk River Esplanade is currently disjointed and not complete.

 Head right past the Visitor Center/restrooms and you'll come to the parks entrance after 3.7 miles.